If you’re making a return to trip to Moab, I highly recommend blocking off a day to go to the Needles Area of Canyonlands National Park.

 What is the trail like?

 Assuming you start the hike to Druid Hill, it’s steep at first before becoming much more rolling.
-I was having an especially bad day of morning/all-day sickness thanks to being in my first trimester of pregnancy, so I was glad that I brought hiking poles and also glad that the trail evened out after the first 10-15 minutes.
+I was having an especially bad day of morning/all-day sickness thanks to being in my first trimester of pregnancy, so I was admittedly on the struggle bus for the first 15-20 minutes of the hike because of how steep it was.
+I was glad that I brought hiking poles and also glad that the trail evened out shortly after that!

-The trail is a mix of dirt and slick rock, which is what the red rock is called.
-It’s not actually slick (assuming it’s not currently raining) but does mean you have to pay attention to where the trail goes since it’s not as obvious.
+The trail itself is a mix of dirt and slick rock, which is what the red rock is called.
+It’s not actually slick (assuming it’s not currently raining) but it does make it harder to tell where the trail goes.
+Since it’s not as obvious, you do have to pay close attention to where you’re going.
+Be on the lookout for little piles of rocks, called cairns.

 What should I wear and bring?

 LOTS of water.
 There’s a place to fill up your reservoir or water bottle at the Visitors Center.
-Even in the springtime (the best time to go), it gets pretty warm pretty quickly and it’s very easy to get dehydrated.
+Even in the springtime (the best time to go), it’s very easy to get dehydrated.

-Since you can’t depend on that general store being open, make sure to bring food with you.
-You’ll have three hours alone of driving.
-I was ready for lunch by the time we got back to the car after hiking, and we had an hour and a half back to Moab, so I was grateful that we brought PB+J supplies and some snacks.
+Since you can’t depend on that general store being open, make sure to bring plenty of food with you.
+You’ll have three hours of just driving, plus however long you hike for.
+I was ready for lunch by the time we got back to the car, so I was very grateful that we overpacked when it came to food (and, let’s be real, everything else).
+Those PB+J supplies came in extremely handy!

 Is it crowded?